GenericSweetener/cycloidal-manual/README.md

 # 1.1 – Introduction
 Cycloidal drives/reducers are extremely useful components to have at one’s disposal when working in hobbyist robotics, however a lot of the material aimed at beginners tend to be lacking in substance, missing practical application, or in some way fail to offer a complete guide through creating cycloidal drives from scratch.
 This is not to say that there aren’t useful materials out there, it’s just that one often has to cobble a number of them together to integrate cycloidal gearing into their project.
 Thus, this document was created to be a plain English single resource for understanding the theory of operation behind cycloidal drives, and understanding the methods of and best practices for their construction.

-## 1.2 – The target and scope
+## 1.2 – The Target and Scope
 Cycloidal drives have a broad range of uses in a number of fields and applications, but with that comes an extremely broad range of appropriate contents for this document.
 To that end, the scope of this guide has been limited somewhat by the project that sparked it, namely the joints of a low budget quadrupedal robot, called S.N.O.T (Sub-Nominal Operations Testbed) (will be linked here if files are ever published).
 S.N.O.T uses nema 17 stepper motors for all joints (a poor decision in retrospect) which are capable of outputting ~0.34 N⋅m of torque.
 The gearboxes created for this project are intended to fit into a modular system created for S.N.O.T that has space for gearboxes 60mm in diameter and ~22mm thick.
 The chosen target gear ratio for the cycloidal drives is 30:1, which while likely not enough to walk with, is plenty for experimenting on the test stand.
 The reducers are also required to be as cost reduced as possible to fit within the budget, and will be primarily 3D printed.

 TLDR; We’re using nema 17 stepper motors to power 3D printed cycloidal drives of a similar footprint in robotic leg joints.

-## 1.3 – Materials, tooling, and software
+## 1.3 – Materials, Tooling, and Software
 Unless otherwise stated, all modeling for this project has been done in FreeCAD, sliced for printing in Ultimaker Cura, and printed on an Creality Ender 3 using Overture PLA filament.

 While all modeling was done in FreeCAD, this guide is intended to be usable with any parametric modeling software, save for the creation of the cycloidal disk (see section 4.1.1 for more).

-# 2.1 – The concepts and components
+# 2.1 – The Concepts and Components
 While this guide gets around having the user complete the majority of the complex math behind the concept of cycloidal gearing, an understanding of the theory of operation and components therein is still vital to utilizing the rest of this guide.

-## 2.2 – The basics
+## 2.2 – The Basics

 Cycloidal drives offer a relatively high torque density, especially compared to standard involute gearing.
 The way this is accomplished is visually complex, but simple enough when stripped down to the base concepts.
 As the name suggests, cycloidal drives rely on the concept of cycloidal, or more specifically, hypocycloidal paths.
 A cycloidal path is effectively the result of rolling a circle along a straight line, tracking a single point on the diameter of the circle, and plotting the position of that point as the circle rolls as a new line.